open-dovetail/fabric-chaincode/README.md

 ## Getting Started

+For Golang developers on Mac or Linux, you can setup the full development environment locally as follows:

 - Download and setup Golang from [here](https://golang.org/dl/).
 - Clone this repo into an empty working directory: `git clone https://github.com/open-dovetail/fabric-chaincode.git`
 - Setup development environment by executing the script: `scripts/setup.sh`
 - Build and run a sample Flogo model [marble](./samples/marble) as described in [README.md](./samples/marble/README.md)

+Other developers can follow the instructions in the [demo](https://github.com/open-dovetail/demo/tree/master/blockchain/docker) that uses prebuilt Docker images to build Dovetail applications.
+This approach requires installation of only Docker and docker-compose, and should work in any platform that supports Docker.

 ## Write smart contract in JSON